scholzj/kafka-enablement-2020/kafka-architecture/README.md

 ### Consume messages

-* Show that the messages are still in the topic!
+* Try to consume the messages again to confirm that replication worked and that the messages are still in the topic!

 ```
 ./kafka-2.5.0/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic demo --from-beginning
 ```

-### Send some messages
+### Send some new messages

 ```
 ./kafka-2.5.0/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic demo